 Ernie, on the other hand, had slept the entire trip—was still asleep, his mouth hanging wide open in that way that made the bottom half of his face look like it was melting, his sunglasses lopsided, only covering one eye.
 Genie pushed Ernie’s leg off him, but it snapped right back up to its place on Genie’s lap as if it were spring-loaded.

 “Ern, wake up,” Genie said, jamming his fingers into Ernie’s thigh.
 “We here.”
 Ernie didn’t budge.
 “Ern!”
 Genie cried out, loud enough for Ma to hear.
 She turned around and slapped Ernie’s leg.
 He snapped awake, confused, fixing his shades and wiping spit off his chin with the bottom of his T-shirt.

 As the car approached the top of the hill, the sound of a dog barking came out of nowhere.
 Genie pressed his face against the window.
 Was that Grandma and Grandpop’s dog?
 What was it doing outside?
 Did they know it had gotten loose?
 Was Grandpop up this time of the night walking it?

 “Ernie, you remember Samantha?”
 Dad asked, cutting the engine a minute after cresting the hill.

 Ernie craned his neck to see out the window, yawning.
 He had been to North Hill once before, a long time ago when he was four.
 Genie hadn’t come with him because at the time he was still a baby.
 That was also the last time Dad had seen his father.
 It had been almost ten years.
-And Genie had no idea what that was about.
+And Genie had no idea what that

 So this was Genie’s first time to North Hill.
 As a matter of fact, this was his first time really going out of town at all.
 He had been to New Jersey, but that didn’t really count.
 It took longer to get to his other grandparents’ house, his mom’s parents, who lived in the Bronx, than it did to get to Jersey.